The Featherz: Equipment

 Prior to 2021, Cox/Centric's signature instrument was her emerald-glitter painted Stratocaster "Alian".
 In the aftermath of Kemp's death, she received a cherry red Gibson SG as a birthday present from her Slady bandmates, named "Dave" in his memory which has become her main guitar.
 Since early 2015 she has also had a light blue Fender acoustic guitar, named "Glas" (Welsh for "sky"/"blue") which has been used with both Slady and The Featherz-related acoustic performances (replacing an earlier black acoustic guitar, a gift from Smith).

-When Spiers-Macleod joined the Poussez Posse in 2011, Cox loaned her a bass "Gravy" which she continued to use until leaving The Featherz in 2014.
-Atkinson had her own bass "Dallon" - a white Gibson Thunderbird which she continued to use with subsequent bands the Black Bullets and Neverlanded - and a blue Dean Exotica acoustic bass named "Lola" (to visually match "Glas" at acoustic gigs).
+When Spiers-Macleod joined the Poussez Posse in 2011, Cox loaned her a replica Music Man bass "Gravy" which she continued to use until leaving The Featherz in 2014.
+Atkinson had her own bass "Dallon" - a white Gibson Thunderbird which she continued to use with subsequent bands the Black Bullets, Neverlanded and Bitchin' Hour - and a blue Dean Exotica acoustic bass named "Lola" (to visually match "Glas" at acoustic gigs).